jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 target-facing socket, resolving the target host name, and setting the specified timeout in milliseconds on waiting for the target-facing socket to connect.
 The host resolver is not used in resolving the target host name.
-When the target-facing socket is SOCKS5-enabled, the target host name is resolved by the other SOCKS5 server and not through the local system.
+When the target-facing socket is SOCKS-enabled, the target host name is resolved by the other SOCKS server and not through the local system.

-Default host name resolution from the other SOCKS5 server DOES NOT OCCUR...
+Default host name resolution from the other SOCKS server DOES NOT OCCUR...

 -   ...under the CONNECT request when the target-facing socket makes a prepared outbound connection.
-Preparation before connecting is enabled by setting the setting `socks5.onConnectRequest.prepareTargetFacingSocket` to `true`.
+Preparation before connecting is enabled by setting the setting `socks.onConnectRequest.prepareTargetFacingSocket` to `true`.
 Such preparation includes applying the specified socket settings for the target-facing socket, resolving the target host name, and setting the specified timeout in milliseconds on waiting for the target-facing socket to